-I called my second column “Start on Day.”
-Basically this column figures out the day into the project each of your tasks will begin on.
-So the first/earliest task will obviously start on day 0.
-To calculate this column, use the following Google spreadsheet formula as shown below: =int(F7)-int($F$7) and in the cell beneath =int(F8)-int($F$7).
-This formula translates into: This Task's Start Date – The First Task's Start Date (in my example, cell F7).
+We called our second column “Start on day.”
+Basically, this column figures out the day into the project each of your tasks will begin on.
+So, the first/earliest task will obviously start on day 0.
+To calculate this column, use the following Google spreadsheet formula as shown below: =int(E5)-int($E$5) and in the cell beneath =int(E6)-int($E$5).
+This formula translates into: This Task's Start Date – The First Task's Start Date (in our example, cell B5).
 See more Google Sheets formulas to choose the one that best suits your project data.

-I called my third column “Task Duration in Days.”
-In this column, Google Spreadsheet figures out how many days each of your project's tasks will go on for.
-In my example, the first task, Sourcing, will last for 77 days.
-Calculate this for each of you tasks using this Google spreadsheet formula as shown below: =(int(G7)-int($F$7))-(int(F7)-int($F$7)) and in the cell beneath =(int(G8)-int($F$7))-(int(F8)-int($F$7)).
-This formula translates into: (This task’s End Date – the first task’s start date) – (this task’s start date – the first task’s start date) = Task Duration.
+We called our third column “Task duration (days)”.
+In this column, Google Sheets figures out how many days each of your project's tasks will go on for.
+In our example, the first task, Sourcing, will last for 77 days.
+Calculate this for each of your tasks using this Google spreadsheet formula as shown below: =(int(F5)-int($E$5))-(int(E5)-int($E$5)) and in the cell beneath =(int(F6)-int($E$5))-(int(E6)-int($E$5)).
+This formula translates into: (This task’s End Date – The first task’s Start Date) – (This task’s Start Date – The first task’s Start Date) = Task duration.

 Click in the corner of your new table and select all the data in it.
-Navigate to the “insert chart” icon on the Google Sheets ribbon and select “Chart” from the drop-down menu.
+Navigate to Insert on the Google Sheets ribbon and select Chart from the drop-down menu.
 Google Sheets automatically inserts the Stacked bar chart type of chart, which is exactly what we need here.

-Now, select any of the "Start on day" bars on your chart (the blue ones, in my case) and, from the Customize tab in the Chart editor menu.
+Now, double-click on any of the "Start on day" bars on your chart (the blue ones, in our case).
+This will open the Series section in the Chart editor menu.
 Open the drop-down under Fill opacity by clicking the arrow next to “100%” and select “0%”.

 With an online Gantt chart creator like Office Timeline Online, you can instantly convert your project data into an impressive visual that can be used for project management purposes, such as client meetings or stakeholder reviews.
-The tool lets you easily update or restyle your Gantt chart and download it as an image or a native PowerPoint slide to include in presentations.
+With this tool, you can easily update or restyle your Gantt chart and download it as an image or a native PowerPoint slide to include in presentations.

 Once you click on a template, the web app will open a large preview of it with a menu that lets you browse through all the other designs.
 If you're happy with the template chosen, click on the Use button to go to the Data View, where you can add or edit data.